Pomona College students pursue many academic and co-curricular interests and come from various social and geographic backgrounds.

 Health and Counseling

-Monsour Counseling and Psychological Services helps students with personal and emotional problems.
-The Center provides short-term individual therapy, medication evaluation, group therapy and referrals to other mental health resources.
-The following programs and services are offered at Monsour Counseling & Psychological Services: short-term individual counseling, psychiatric medication management, screening for anxiety and depression, support for students with learning disabilities and attention deficit/hyperactivity disorder (ADHD), groups and workshops, consultation and referrals to community clinicians, crisis intervention, campus outreach programs, and after-hours emergency consultation.
+Monsour Counseling and Psychological Services assists students facing personal and emotional challenges.
+MCAPS provides short-term individual therapy, medication evaluation, group therapy and referrals to other mental health resources.
+The following programs and services are offered at Monsour Counseling and Psychological Services: short-term individual counseling, psychiatric medication management, screening for anxiety and depression, support for students with learning disabilities and attention deficit/hyperactivity disorder (ADHD), groups and workshops, consultation and referrals to community clinicians, crisis intervention, campus outreach programs and after-hours emergency consultation.
 Students who have personal concerns, psychological or emotional distress or who simply wish to talk with someone are welcome.
-There is no charge for the services of psychologists or a consulting psychiatrist at the center.
-It is understood that a relationship formed with the center is confidential.
+There is no charge for the services of psychologists or a consulting psychiatrist at MCAPS.
+It is understood that a relationship formed with MCAPS clinical staff is confidential.

 Services for Students of African Descent

 The Office of Black Student Affairs (OBSA) supports and enhances the well-being of undergraduate and graduate students of African descent earning degrees at The Claremont Colleges.
 OBSA collaborates with faculty, staff, administrators and alumni of the Claremont consortium of colleges to ensure a comprehensive consideration and creation of services that complement our students’ stellar education with culturally significant scholarship, programming and events.
 We offer individual and small group consulting and mentoring to advance our students’ academic, professional and personal excellence.
 In addition to academic and career advising, professional development and leadership training stand as a centerpiece of OBSA’s mission.